-Note from Editor: This is one of our most popular articles!
+Note: This is one of our most popular articles!
 We have updated all the links and the information is accurate.
-(December 2017)
+(December 2022)

 Can you drink alcohol while breastfeeding?